FatalTouch/BlogExample/README.md

 # Sample Blog Example

 This project is a sample blog editor with many features that should be in a standard blog editor.
 This project is created using Google App Engine with python extension.
+You can see live example of the project at ```https://blogexample-158011.appspot.com/```

 ## Getting Started